Friz-zy/about-me/README.md

     - mongodb cluster with shardes
     - redis replication with auto failover
     - load balancing with dns and haproxy

-(I was forced to move to another country and at that time did not have the energy to work full time)

 ---
 **Lead DevOps Engineer**